Alluxio/alluxio/docs/en/Debugging-Guide.md

 The master and worker logs are very useful to understand what happened in Alluxio Master and Workers, when you ran into any issues.
-If you do not understand the error messages, try to search them in the user mailing list, to see if the problem has been discussed before.
+If you do not understand the error messages, try to search them in the [Mailing List](https://groups.google.com/forum/alluxio-users), in case the problem has been discussed before.

 ## Alluxio Setup FAQ

-### Q: I'm new to Alluxio and getting started.
+#### Q: I'm new to Alluxio and getting started.
 I failed to set up Alluxio on my local machine.
 What shall I do?

 A: First check `{ALLUXIO_HOME}/logs` to see if there are any master or worker logs.
 If the logs show some errors, follow the clue.
 Otherwise please double check if you missed any configuration steps in [Running-Alluxio-Locally](Running-Alluxio-Locally.html).

-Typical mis-configurations:
+Typical issues:
 - `ALLUXIO_UNDERFS_ADDRESS` is not configured correctly.
 - Could not `ssh localhost` .
 Please make sure the public ssh key for the host is added in `~/.ssh/authorized_keys`.

-### Q: I'm trying to deploy Alluxio in a cluster with Spark/HDFS.
+#### Q: I'm trying to deploy Alluxio in a cluster with Spark/HDFS.
 Are there any suggestions?

 A: Please follow [Running-Alluxio-on-a-Cluster](Running-Alluxio-on-a-Cluster.html), [Configuring-Alluxio-with-HDFS](Configuring-Alluxio-with-HDFS.html).